Library of Parliament Research Publications

 There are many instances where references to section 10(2) are removed from other sections of the Citizenship Act as a consequence of this change (clause 2: renunciation of citizenship; clause 4: effect of a Federal Court declaration; clause 6: interlocutory judgments; and clause 10(3): prohibition).

 The effect of citizenship revocation is also modified by Bill C-6.
-Clause 5 repeals the current section 10.3, which provides that a person whose citizenship is revoked in certain situations becomes a foreign national5.
-Instead, under clause 26, a person whose citizenship is revoked becomes a permanent resident.
+Clause 5 repeals section 10.3 of the Citizenship Act, which provided that a person whose citizenship is revoked in certain situations becomes a foreign national.7 Instead, clause 26 amends IRPA to provide that a person whose citizenship is revoked under the Citizenship Act becomes a permanent resident.

-Clause 11 adds new section 23.2 to the Citizenship Act, which allows the Minister to seize and detain any document submitted for the purposes of the Act if there are reasonable grounds to believe the document was fraudulently or improperly obtained or used.
-This new section also provides that a document may be seized in order to prevent its improper or fraudulent use.
+Clause 11 adds new section 23.2 to the Citizenship Act.
+This new section allows the Minister to seize and detain any document submitted for the purposes of the Act if there are reasonable grounds to believe the document was fraudulently or improperly obtained or used.
+It also provides that a document may be seized in order to prevent its improper or fraudulent use.
 Clause 12 provides that the Governor in Council may make regulations regarding the procedures to be followed in relation to the seizure, storage, return and disposition of the document (new section 27(1)(i.2)).